 For absolute beginners

 - Lynda: A great place for beginners, Lynda offers an excellent platform for learning basic principles and animation software, and it's affordable.

 - Gnomon Workshop: Gnomon Workshop is an affordable, high-quality platform that delivers excellent video tutorials online on a wide range of animation topics.

 - Pluralsight: Pluralsight's animation education platform offers a full range of course subjects, from coding to Photoshop to 3D rendering.
 It's considered a great entry point for people who want to build a learning foundation in animation.

-- Animation Mentor: Established in 2005, Animation Mentor was founded by Pixar studio professionals and as the name suggests uses a mentoring approach to learning.
+- Animation Mentor: Established in 2005, Animation Mentor was founded by Pixar studio professionals and, as the name suggests, uses a mentoring approach to learning.
 The online school offers individual workshops as well as a full program.
-Admission via application process.
+There is an application and approval process.

-- Animschool: One of the top online animation schools, Animschool was founded by Blue Sky Studio professionals and differentiates itself by offering education to prepare students for the more technical aspects of making a 3D animated film, including software and tools proficiency.
-Admission via application.
+- AnimSchool: One of the top online animation schools, AnimSchool was founded by Blue Sky Studios professionals and differentiates itself by offering education to prepare students for the more technical aspects of making a 3D animated film, including software and tools proficiency.
+Admission is by application.

-- iAnimate: Former Dreamworks professionals founded iAnimate, which offers a program of workshops geared to all levels of knowledge.
+- iAnimate.net: Former Dreamworks professionals founded iAnimate.net, which offers workshops for all levels of knowledge.
 Workshops are available live and can be accessed later for viewing, too.
-Admission via application.
+Admission is by application.

-For free online tutorials, go to directly to the top animation software manufacturers' websites:
+For free online tutorials, go directly to the top animation software manufacturers' websites:

 It's a great idea to start with one of the free or low-cost tools.
 As you become more skilled as an animator, you may want to consider other, more sophisticated software.
 Keep up to date on the industry trends and enhancements, and your business will benefit from the excitement that your website attracts with animation.